Amateur Photographer verdict

 The custom slots (FS1, FS2, and FS3) can be set to one of the Fujifilm Film Simulations, however, these can’t be used to store your own “Film Recipes” setup, which feels like a missed opportunity.
 For this, you can use the C position, and setup all the film settings however you like.

 This dial is sure to polarise opinion among photographers.
-Film simulations have proven to be very popular among users who want to share their images directly from the camera, so it makes sense for Fujifilm to make them easier to access.
-However, those who only shoot in raw, and then edit all their shots on a computer afterwards, might be frustrated to have a dial dedicated to a setting they don’t use.
-This also makes it slightly slower to get to the video mode, as you need to press the Drive mode button, and then go up (or down) through the options – unless you customise one of the buttons on the camera to give quicker access.
+Film simulations have proven very popular among users who want to share their images directly from the camera, so it makes sense for Fujifilm to make them easier to access.
+However, those who only shoot in raw, then edit all their shots on a computer afterwards, might be frustrated to have a dial dedicated to a setting they don’t use.
+This also makes it slightly slower to get to the video mode, as you need to press the Drive mode button, and then go up (or down) through the options – though you could customise a button on the camera to give quicker access.

 Fujifilm X-T50 battery and memory card compartment.
 Note the improved tripod socket position compared to the X-T30 II.
 Photo JW/AP